 Along with its three wins, Buffering also finished second in 2013 behind Samaready when it was the $3.50 favourite.
 It was the first time in five years a favourite had been beaten in the A.J Moir Stakes and if you look at the horses which won during those five years you’ll understand why.

 Champion and unbeaten mare Black Caviar won back-to-back A.J.
 Moir Stakes in 2010/2011 and although the odds were too short for some punters, it was considered money in the bank.
 It won as the $1.40 in 2010, but the price wasn’t going to last in the following year.

 Black Caviar won as the shortest-priced favourite in modern racing history when it paid $1.05 in 2011.
-It had won the Schillaci Stakes in its start prior as the $1.07 favourite and those prices were about the norm for Black Caviar in the height of its career.
+Her had won the Schillaci Stakes in her start prior as the $1.07 favourite and those prices were about the norm for Black Caviar in the height of her career.

 The biggest-priced winner was Aquilone in 1985.
 With Pay Hyland in the saddle, the four-year-old upset the field to score at odds of $40.

 2018 Moir Stakes result

 - South Australian sprinter Viddora went into the 2018 Moir Stakes having failed in its Melbourne Group 1 attempts, but had success in the west and the south.
 That changed in September.
 Nature Strip was all the rage heading into the headline event but when Viddora circled the field at the turn it didn’t look like it was going to get beaten.
 Brave Smash ran second in its tune up race heading to The Everest.